QuarkChain/QCEPs/QCEP/qcep-5.md

 ### Non-reserved token and whitelist of reserved token

 This auction system is applicable for non-reserved tokens, whose names can be a mix of capital letters and numbers with length between 5 and 12.
-Token ID, the unique identifier of a token in the auction system, is the decimal format of token name which can be taken as a numeral system with base number of 36 (`0–9` followed by `A–F`) .
+Token ID, the unique identifier of a token in the auction system, is the decimal format of token name which can be taken as a numeral system with base number of 36 (`0`-`9` followed by `A`-`Z`) .
 As a result, the auctioned token ID should be larger than 1727603 which is the decimal format of `ZZZZ`.

 As an exception, the supervisor can whitelist some reserved token IDs for auction.